Wyatt Surname Meaning, History & Origin

-Wyatt Surname Genealogy
+Wyatt Surname Meaning

 The medieval personal names of Wiot, Wyot and Gyot were of old English origin, but could have come with a Norman twist (a Guyot was said to have come over with William the Conqueror).

 These names became over time surnames that standardized as Wyatt during the 15th and 16th centuries.

 - The Wyatt Family.
 Tudor Wyatts.

 - Sir Thomas Wyatt.
-The
+The Elizabethan courtier.

 - Wyatt/Wiatt Families.